Canary Islands, Spain

 If you prefer to see the island without breaking a sweat, you can always take one of the 4x4 taxis that offer tours of La Graciosa.
 Or go on a boat trip to swim in the turquoise waters of the marine reserve that surrounds the island!
 And for those who just want to relax and take it easy, La Graciosa's unspoiled beaches are great for some quiet time by the sea.

 Sounds exciting?
-Read on to find out all you need to know about your trip, including travel tips, useful information as well as what to do and what to see in La Graciosa.
+Read on to find out all you need to know about your trip, including travel tips, useful information and things to do and see in La Graciosa.

 The amazing turquoise waters of La Graciosa